pratimaprasad17/netflix_data_analysis_with_excel/README.md

 - Average movie duration
 - Release year trends

-Each metric is dynamic—calculated using built-in Excel formulas like `MODE`, `AVERAGEIF`, `MAXIFS`, and more.
+Each metric is dynamic, calculated using built-in Excel formulas like `MODE`, `AVERAGEIF`, `MAXIFS`, and more.

 ---